Wabisabi Bowls Set (3 pieces)

 Quiet Beauty, Everyday Comfort – Wabi-sabi Japanese Bowl Set (3 Pieces)

-Find beauty in simplicity with our Wabi-sabi Bowl Set—an elegant trio of Wabisabi bowls that reflect Japan’s timeless philosophy of embracing imperfection and transience.
-Rooted in the Mino ware tradition, each bowl is crafted with care in Gifu Prefecture, where artisans have refined their techniques for over 1,300 years.
+Find beauty in simplicity with our Wabi-sabi Bowl Set—an elegant trio of Wabisabi bowls that reflect Japan’s philosophy of embracing imperfection and transience.
+Crafted in Gifu Prefecture, each bowl measures approximately 6 inches in diameter and 3 inches deep.
+Ideal for serving generous portions of stews, salads, rice, or side dishes, these bowls are the epitome of functional beauty.
+Rooted in the Mino ware tradition, each bowl has been shaped by skilled hands in a lineage of craftsmanship spanning over 1,300 years.

 Embrace serenity, savor simplicity—this is everyday luxury, the Japanese way.